brcoding/superstore/Readme.md

 https://s3.amazonaws.com/superstorewebsite/index.html

 NOTE: that this swagger UI has a few issues so does the swagger.json that need to be improved before it is fully funcitonal.
+When in doubt...
+Use curl.